A229 road: Ghost stories

 On 19 November 1965, three women were severely injured in a road accident at Blue Bell Hill on the A229 when their Ford Cortina collided with a Jaguar.
-One of the women, 22-year-old Susan Browne from Gillingham, who was due to wed RAF technician Brian Wetton, died five days later at West Kent Hospital in Maidstone; the two other females, Judith Lingham and Patricia Ferguson, died soon after the accident.
+One of the women, 22-year-old Susan Browne from Gillingham, originally from Adelaide, was due to wed 23 year old RAF Junior Technician photographer Brian Wetton.
+Susan died five days later at West Kent Hospital in Maidstone.
+Susan had met the RAF technician at Woomera, from a RAF station near Huntingdon.
+They were to marry at Gillingham Roman Catholic Church.

+The two other females, Judith Lingham, of Rochester, aged 22, and Patricia Ferguson of Dunfermline, aged 22, died soon after the accident.

+In the accident, Gillian Burchett of Rochester, aged 21, survived.
+23 year old Gillian Burchett met Prince Philip, Duke of Edinburgh on Friday 2 May 1969 at the opening of the first hoverport in Kent.

 Since then, there have been several reports of ghosts relating to the accident.
 The basic story is that a driver passing the Lower Bell pub on the A229 spots a lone female dressed in white at the side of the road.
 He offers her a lift, and she gives him an address.
 Some time later, the driver looks in the rear view mirror to discover she has disappeared.
 Other variations of the story report a small purse or handbag left behind, or that when the driver reaches the intended address, he is informed by a family member there that his passenger died several years previously.

 The legend has now become one of the best-known ghost stories involving phantom hitch-hiking in the United Kingdom, and the Blue Bell Hill Road is reported to be one of the most haunted roads in the country.
 On 13 July 1974, local bricklayer Maurice Goodenough ran into Rochester Police Station and reported he had run over a girl aged around 10 on Blue Bell Hill, who suffered several cuts, and had left her at the roadside wrapped in a blanket.
 When the police returned to the scene, the girl had disappeared, and despite an extensive 10 miles radius search of the area, the girl was never found.
 A further incident of the lone female variant of the story was reported in 1992.
 Other variations are drivers reporting to have driven straight through a girl in the middle of the road, without any apparent injury.

+It was featured on Strange But True on ITV, on Friday 6 October 1995.

 In 2014, a local group wrote and directed the short film, The Ghost of Blue Bell Hill, which covers the numerous ghost stories relating to the road.